3CORESec/Trapdoor/README.md

 ## Usage

-Using Trapdoor is as simple as visiting the API Endpoint that is made available in the Lambda Application dashboard:
+Using Trapdoor is as simple as visiting the API Endpoint that is made available in the Lambda Application dashboard *(presented after the deployment is complete)*:

 <p align="center"><img src="./imgs/api-screen.png" width="319" height="231"></p>